Skip to content

 The invocation counts are useful for:

-• Dead tool detection.
+• Unwired tool detection.
 If a tool shows zero invocations after a month of heavy use, something is wrong.
-Either the tool is broken (agents can’t call it), the tool is never actually needed for your workflow, or the tool’s description is unclear enough that the models don’t know when to use it.
+Either the tool is broken, the owning handler never reaches it, or the feature that should call it is unfinished.
 Any of those is worth investigating.

 • Hot tool identification.
 Tools with disproportionately high invocation counts are worth optimizing.
 If Hawken’s “lore_search” tool is called 200 times a day, its implementation’s latency matters more than a tool called 2 times a day.